denxeiy/gitbare.nvim/README.md

 Then it creates preview window and picker window from Telescope builtin functions and lets you see git repo as file system.

 **Find files and live grep** - taking file list and statuses from git.
 Then making picker window as described above.
-Find files - just search in your paths, live grep - search words inside files.
+Find files - just search files or directories with keywords in your git tracked paths, live grep - search words inside files.

-Just like Telescope itself.
+Just like Telescope itself with its ":Telescope find_files" and ":Telescope live_grep".
+But only in specific paths.

 All you have to do to start is set this 2 fields:
 - dir - directory where folder ".git" presents;